spicyboys/drg-completionist/README.md

 - The folks who maintain the [Deep Rock Galactic Wiki](https://deeprockgalactic.gamepedia.com/Deep_Rock_Galactic_Wiki), which provided all the pictures and data that make this app run
 - [@robertnunn](https://github.com/robertnunn) for their work on [DRG-Save-Editor](https://github.com/robertnunn/DRG-Save-Editor) that helped us get us started on our save parser
+- [@iAmAsval](https://github.com/iAmAsval) for their work on [FModel](https://github.com/iAmAsval/FModel) that let us move forward with identifying the cosmetic GUIDs in the save file
 - The helpful folks on the _DRG Community Tools_ Discord server, who always helped us out with our questions
 - The couple Ghost Ship Games devs who got us pointed in the right direction with save file stuff early on